anbox-cloud/discourse-docs/ref/supported-rendering-resources.md

 `null` is an OpenGL headless platform that makes use of the rendering backend of the [Almost Native Graphics Layer Engine (ANGLE)](https://chromium.googlesource.com/angle/angle) and can be used when you do not need a graphic output, such as, automation testing.
 It does not perform software rendering and does not produce any graphic output.
 Hence, the overhead on the CPU when using `null` platform is significantly low which makes it a good candidate for all use cases where a graphic output is not necessary.

 The `webrtc` platform is used by Anbox to provide graphical output.
 It supports all GPUs supported by Anbox Cloud in addition to software rendering.
-It is used when a container is launched with `--enable-graphics`, or via the Anbox Stream Gateway.
+It is used when an instance is launched with `--enable-graphics`, or via the Anbox Stream Gateway.

 ## Supported APIs